 Dynamic guessing for Hamiltonian Monte Carlo with embedded numerical root-finding

-Abstract: Thanks to scientific machine learning, it is possible to fit Bayesian statistical models whose parameters satisfy analytically intractable algebraic conditions like steady-state constraints.
-This is often done by embedding a differentiable numerical root-finder inside a gradient-based sampling algorithm like Hamiltonian Monte Carlo.
-However, computing and differentiating large numbers of numerical solutions comes at a high computational cost.
+Abstract: It is possible to fit Bayesian statistical models whose parameters satisfy analytically intractable algebraic conditions by embedding a differentiable numerical root-finder inside a gradient-based sampling algorithm like Hamiltonian Monte Carlo.
+This technique has enabled important scientific breakthroughs, but is limited by the high computational cost of computing and differentiating large numbers of numerical solutions.
 We show that dynamically varying the starting guess within a Hamiltonian trajectory can improve performance.
-To choose a good guess we propose two heuristics: *guess-previous* reuses the previous solution as the guess and *guess-implicit* extrapolates the previous solution using implicit differentiation.
+To choose a good guess we propose two heuristics: guess-previous reuses the previous solution as the guess and guess-implicit extrapolates the previous solution using implicit differentiation.
 We benchmark these heuristics on a range of representative models.
 We also present a JAX-based Python package providing easy access to a performant sampler augmented with dynamic guessing.

 Beyond Pdf: zip